shivam-g10/Gamified-Learning-Tracker/docs/IMPLEMENTATION.md

 - **Rate Limiting**: Built-in protection
 - **CORS Configuration**: Cross-origin security

-## 🎨 Recent UI Refactor: Gamified Learning Tracker Transformation
+## 🎨 Recent UI Refactor: GyaanQuest Transformation

 ### Overview

-The application has undergone a comprehensive UI/UX refactor to transform it from a basic CS tracker into a "Gamified Learning Tracker" with a "Simple & Inviting" feel.
+The application has undergone a comprehensive UI/UX refactor to transform it from a basic CS tracker into "GyaanQuest" with a "Simple & Inviting" feel.
 This refactor focused exclusively on the frontend presentation layer while maintaining all existing API contracts and data structures.

 ### Design System Implementation